MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/slaitem-changes-missing-upgrade.md

 ---
 title: Changes to an SLA Item record through an upgrade solution don't show
-description: Provides a resolution for the issue where the changes to an SLA Item record through an upgrade solution don't appear even after a successful upgrade in Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
+description: Provides a resolution for the issue where the changes to an SLA Item record through an upgrade solution don't appear even after a successful upgrade in Dynamics 365 Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
 ---
 # Changes to an SLA Item record through an upgrade solution don't appear even after a successful upgrade

-This article provides a resolution for the issue where the changes to a service-level agreement (SLA) or an SLA Item record through an upgrade solution aren't shown even if the upgrade is successful in Customer Service.
+This article provides a resolution for the issue where the changes to a service-level agreement (SLA) or an SLA Item record through an upgrade solution aren't shown even if the upgrade is successful in Dynamics 365 Customer Service.

 ## Symptoms